medusajs/medusa/docs/content/advanced/backend/endpoints/add.md

 This exports a function that returns an Express router.
 The function receives two parameters:

-- `rootDirectory` is the absolute path to the root directory that your server is running from.
+- `rootDirectory` is the absolute path to the root directory that your backend is running from.
 - `pluginOptions` is an object that has your plugin's options.
 If your API route is not implemented in a plugin, then it will be an empty object.

 ### Endpoints Path